Inbibo/adonisfx_docs/docs/maya/simshape.md

 #### Add Rest Collider

-The use of rest collider is recommended when the pre-roll simulation is not computed and the initialisation to the animated mesh is enabled (see attribute *Initialize to Anim Mesh*).
+The use of rest collider is recommended when the pre-roll simulation is not computed and the initialization to the animated mesh is enabled (see attribute *Initialize to Anim Mesh*).
 In order to allow the solver to build consistent collision data in those cases, it is necessary to provide both the rest mesh and the rest collider in the same space.

 1. Select the rest collider object.
 2. Select the mesh with the AdnSimshape deformer.